 Tom has a PhD from the University of British Columbia.
-Until August 2016 he was Associate Faculty with the School of Environment & Sustainability at Royal Roads University.
+In 2017 he was visiting Associate Professor at Universidad del Rosario, in Bogotá, Colombia.
+He has also held a position as Associate Faculty with the School of Environment & Sustainability at Royal Roads University.
 From January to April 2015, he taught as visiting faculty teaching sustainable energy futures in the immersive Semester in Dialogue program of Simon Fraser University’s Centre for Dialogue.
 From 2013-2014 he was postdoctoral researcher at the Stockholm Resilience Centre; this centre is focused on improving the resilience of social-ecological systems.
 Tom was also visiting faculty at Quest University Canada where he developed and taught courses in ecological economics, political economy and global perspectives.

 From 2003-2007, Tom worked as Director of Socio-economics for a coalition of environmental groups to help secure both human wellbeing and ecosystem integrity in British Columbia’s Great Bear Rainforest.
 He was also appointed to a management committee to oversee the Coast Information Team, an independent science team mandated to develop the best available scientific, traditional, and local knowledge, information and analyses in support of ecosystem-based management in the Great Bear Rainforest.